syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

     RecurrenceRule = "FREQ=DAILY;INTERVAL=1",
     Background = Brush.Orange,
 });
-// Adding scheduler appointment in the scheduler appointment collection. this.Scheduler.AppointmentsSource = appointments;
+// Adding scheduler appointment into the AppointmentsSource. this.Scheduler.AppointmentsSource = appointments;
 // Creating the text style for the appointments. var appointmentTextStyle = new SchedulerTextStyle()